 After charging the SHOUT ns, the device is ready to use.
-Hold the power button for 2 seconds.
+Hold the power button for two (2) seconds.
 The power LED and battery LED light up and the device begins functioning.
 Ensure the top of the SHOUT ns has a clear view of the sky.
 The standard LED sequence during a successful report is as follows:

-- 1. The GPS LED lights first when a signal has been acquired. - 2.
-The Iridium (IRDM) LED begins lighting when an Iridium signal has been acquired, either solid or blinking based on signal strength. - 3.
-The status (STAT) LED begins lighting when a report has been transmitted.
+- 1. The GPS LED lights first after acquiring a signal. - 2.
+The Iridium (IRDM) LED begins lighting after acquiring an Iridium, as either solid or blinking based on signal strength. - 3.
+The status (STAT) LED begins lighting when a report transmitted.

-Once this has been accomplished, all LEDs turn off and the power LED blinks intermittently, indicating the device is in sleep mode awaiting the next report transmission.
+After transmitting a report, all LEDs turn off and the power LED blinks intermittently, indicating the device is in sleep mode awaiting the next report transmission.